raspberrypilearning/stress-ball/en/step_2.md

 --- /task ---

-The Ball sprite will appear on the __stage__.
+The Ball sprite will appear on the **Stage**.
 The stage is where all the action happens in your project.

 --- task ---
 Drag the Ball sprite to the middle of the Stage.